-If the bedroom Schwintek In-Wall slideout does not extend or retract, follow these steps to override the system.

-This process is much easier if you have one or more persons to assist you.
+If the bedroom IN-WALL slideout does not extend or retract, follow these steps to override the system (it will be easier if you have one or more persons to assist you):

-Electronic manual override

-(for board revision C1 and newer)
+Electronic manual override for board revision C1 and newer:

-- 1. Locate the circuit board. - 2.
+- 1. The Schwintek circuit board for each slideout is located in the Front Compartment. - 2.
 PRESS the MODE button six (6) times quickly, then PRESS a seventh (7th) time and HOLD for approximately five (5) seconds. - 3.
 The RED and GREEN LED lights will begin to flash, confirming the override mode. - 4.
-Release the MODE button. - Back inside the RV, PRESS and HOLD the Slide Room 2 switch IN button until the room retracts completely.
+Release the MODE button. - 5.
+Back inside the RV, PRESS and HOLD the Slide Room 2 switch IN until the room retracts completely.